twitter/twitter-cldr-rb/README.md

 collator.get_sort_key("Älg")             # [39, 61, 51, 1, 134, 157, 6, 1, 143, 7]
 ```

-**Note**: The collation algorithm in TwitterCLDR isn't quite complete.
-Here's what we still have to do:

-1. Backwards accent sorting for French.
-2. Uppercase-first sorting for languages like Danish.

 **Note**: The TwitterCLDR collator does not currently pass all the collation tests provided by Unicode, but for some strange reasons.
 See the [summary](https://gist.github.com/f4ee3bd280a2257c5641) of these discrepancies if you're curious.

 ## About Twitter-specific Locales